RJT1990/pyflux/docs/source/bayes.rst

 Priors
 ----------

-Priors are contained as classes in the the inference module.
+Priors are contained as classes in the inference module.
 The following priors are supported:

-.. py:class:: InverseGamma(alpha,beta,transform)
+.. py:class:: InverseGamma(alpha, beta, transform)

    .. py:attribute:: alpha